ImperialCollegeLondon/recode-perceptions/deep_cnn/README.md

 ### Dataset

 The dataset can be downloaded by executing the data_download.sh script.
+You will first need to enter your remote path to the recode-perceptions directory (line 5).

 GLOBIGNORE specifies folders which should be ignored when performing recursive deletes.